 What is it?

 The Ellis Chart is a tool to help researchers compare apprentice training programs across Canada.
-It is the only detailed interprovincial overview of the Canada’s 13 apprenticeship systems.
+It is the only detailed interprovincial overview of Canada’s 13 apprenticeship systems.

 Key Features of the Ellis Chart